EliahKagan/works/resources/sh-resources.md

 ## Regex

 Regular expressions come up a lot in shell scripting.
 They also have various other applications in programming.
-If you don't know regex, I recommend reading the grep manpage, followed by this site, which is also a good reference:
+If you don&lsquo;t know regex, I recommend reading the grep manpage, followed by this site, which is also a good
+reference:

 - https://www.regular-expressions.info/